CALIFORNIA CONSUMER PROTECTION ACT (“CCPA”)

 - The Right to Be Informed – You have the right to be informed about the PD that we collect from you and how we process them.

 - The Right of Access – You have the right to get confirmation that your PD is being processed and you have the ability to access your PD.

 - The Right to Rectification – You have the right to have your PD corrected if they are inaccurate or incomplete.

 - The Right to Erasure (Right to Be Forgotten) – You have the right to request the removal or deletion of your PD if there is no compelling reason for us to continue processing them.

 - The Right to Restrict Processing – You have the right to ‘block’ or restrict the processing of your PD.
-When your PD are restricted, we are permitted to store your data, but not to process them further.
+When your PD is restricted, we are permitted to store your data, but not to process them further.

-- The Right to Data Portability – You have the right to request your PD that you provided to us and use them for your own purposes.
+- The Right to Data Portability – You have the right to request the PD that you provided to us and use them for your own purposes.
 We will provide your data to you within 30 days of your request.

 - The Right to Object – You have the right to object to us processing your PD for the following reasons: